 Some of the best air purifiers for allergies also come with extra filters like activated carbon, which traps bad smells caused by pets, cooking and smoke, and a pre-filter, which traps larger particles before they get caught up in the HEPA filter.

 At Live Science, we’ve put a number of air purifiers through our rigorous testing process to bring you a round-up of the devices that are really worth your buck.
 Below, you can find options for a range of budgets, and for small spaces through to larger rooms.
+We've also spoken to some of the top experts in the field to answer some of your burning questions, including Wei-Ning Wang, an aerosols expert and associate professor at Virginia Commonwealth University.
+For more information on how we test, we have a detailed explanation further down the page.

 Looking for a less specialized appliance?
 Find more top-performing all rounders from Levoit, Dyson and more in our general guide to the best air purifiers.